AchaeaBashingScript/Bashing/README.md

 While bashing (or hunting NPCs) in Achaea is not overly complicated, it is sometimes useful to handle targets in a certain order instead of going through the seemingly random list from top to bottom.
-Different types of targets in an area make basing even more cumbersome.
+Different types of targets in an area make bashing even more cumbersome.
 To avoid having to target specific NPCs by number (which is error prone and slow), this project was born.

 Requirements